ewanng/fizzbuzz-task/readme.md

 The fizzbuzz project folder contains:

-'src' folder containing the main Python files - 'fizzbuzz.py' which has the fizzbuzz logic, and 'main.py' for user input handling and output, as well as two files 'tests_main.py' and 'tests_edge_cases.py' which contain valid tests as well as numerous edge cases with invalid input.
+'src' folder containing the main Python files - 'fizzbuzz.py' which has the fizzbuzz logic, and 'main.py' for user input handling and output.

+As well as two files 'tests_main.py' and 'tests_edge_cases.py' which contain valid tests as well as numerous edge cases with invalid input.

 To run the program execute these commands: